Dragorn421/oot/README.md

 make setup
 ```

-This will generate a new ROM called "baserom.z64" that will have the overdump removed and the header patched.
+This will generate a new ROM "baseroms/gc-eu-mq-dbg/baserom-decompressed.z64" that will have the overdump removed and the header patched.
 It will also extract the individual assets from the ROM.

-#### 5. Build the ROM
+#### 6. Build the ROM

 Run make to build the ROM.
 Make sure your path to the project is not too long, otherwise this process may error.